 Conventional medical treatments for chronic pain are often protracted and multi-disciplinary and may include powerful medication, physiotherapy, surgery and talking therapies.
 For some chronic pain sufferers, a combination of mainstream medical treatments may result in an alleviation of their pain, but what alternatives are there for those for whom nothing else seems to work?
 Is hypnotherapy of use in the management of chronic pain?

 The point is that there is no one-size-fits-all approach to the use of hypnotherapy for pain management.
 The chronic pain client is also likely to benefit from a holistic approach to their condition.
-The interrelated issues of anxiety, sleep disturbance, lack of confidence and low self esteem are all conditions that can affect the chronic pain client and these issues should be addressed as part of the hypnotherapy sessions in an attempt to improve quality of life and well being.
+The interrelated issues of anxiety, sleep disturbance, lack of confidence and low self-esteem are all conditions that can affect chronic pain clients and these issues should be addressed as part of the hypnotherapy sessions in an attempt to improve quality of life and well-being.